 It’s a valid question.
 Learning about some of the atrocities in our supermarkets is the surest way to convince oneself that organic is the way to go.
 But organic food is expensive.
 It’s a sad day when food grown and prepared naturally is the alternative and not the norm, but that’s a whole ‘nother story.

-Eating healthy on a budget
+Eating Wholesome Food on a Budget

 Swapping to organic cereal may eliminate some contaminants from your diet, but it’s still not real food — and it’s wildly expensive.
 Instead, try homemade breakfast alternatives like granola, oatmeal, or muffins.
 Snack on baby carrots, apples, and sunflower seeds.

 The bulk food aisle at my health food offers primarily organic versions of dry beans, pasta, nuts, and seeds.
 Sold by the pound, these items are generally less expensive than their packaged counterparts, saving you money and creating less waste, as long as you bring your own bags.
 Read more about buying and storing bulk dry goods here.